Conscious Co-Stewardship

 Passive Investing, when one drills down to its hidden, underlying assumptions, really means Unconscious Abdication.
 And its basis for existing falls apart under any reasonable amount of system study.

-It completely misses that it is the end user who feeds money into the system who sets the value of the service of rental housing.
+It completely misses that it is the end user who feeds money into the system who sets the value of the service.
 There are reasons for missing this.
 There is a documented Housing Crisis in Charleston where the beautiful rivers and Atlantic Ocean block expansion in many directions.
-Further, there are perception-distorted system conditions in Rental Housing in general such as lease agreements locks in terms, the cost of switching is high, and landlords can game online reviews.
+Further, there are perception-distorted system conditions in Rental Housing in general such as:

 Study Design: Between 2004-2005, the UK Office of the Deputy Prime Minister sponsored three housing organizations to test whether redesigning services around tenant needs (rather than internal targets and procedures) would improve both service quality and efficiency.
 Seddon's Vanguard Method was applied to study work flow from the tenant's perspective, identify waste, and redesign systems to deliver "what matters to the customer."